vincent-barilla/Mood-Mapper-Beta/README.md

 II.
-Concerns about Twitter stream usage limits (see streamServlet.js)
+Concerns About Twitter Stream Usage Limits

   Note that I customize the get request (the stream), making a unique connection to Twitter for each user.
 This is NOT a good solution, according to Twitter.
 Twitter will, in fact,